 Update the Package Repositories with apt

-A repository is a catalog of software programs that are available at a particular time.
-Because the packages in this list are added, deleted, and changed on a regular basis, you should keep your system repositories up to date.
+A repository is a catalog of software programs available at a particular time.
+Because the packages in this list are added, deleted, and changed regularly, you should keep your system repositories up to date.
 This gives you an up-to-date list of all software packages available in the repository.

 Before you install new software, you should update the repositories by running the following command as root:

 $ sudo apt update

 Now your system repositories are in-line with those on the Internet.